-Interest earnings are derived from the District's Rabobank Public Investment Money Market Account and LAIF.
+Interest earnings are derived from the District's Mechanic's Bank Public Investment Money Market Account and LAIF.

 Dividends

 Dividend earnings are derived from the District's investment accounts: CaITRUST.

 The District prepares a quarterly investment report as required by Policy for the Boards review in November, February, May and August.